MrCerealGuy/Tazas-Grave/README.md

 - Modified Taza's stone axe for grinding resources
 - Added recipe for modified Taza's stone axe
 - Added start quest "Craft Taza's stone axe"
+- Pick up crafting stations with a wrench
+- Pick up spotlights with a wrench
 - Added flamethrower and ammo
 - Added flamethrower schematic
 - Added quest 'Flamethrower'
 - Added quest 'Burning zombie dogs'
-- Pick up crafting stations with a wrench
-- Pick up spotlights with a wrench
+- Toilets and faucets give water (NEW!)
+- Craft casino coins from brass in a forge (NEW!)
+- Craft working ovens (NEW!)

 ## Install mod